At his peak, David Beckham was the richest sportsperson of his era.

 14. Reality is Broken by Jane McGonigal

-You should give this book to every person who doubts that you can make a difference in the world by playing poker.
+You should give this book to every person who doubts you can make a difference by playing poker.

 Jane McGonigal is a gaming expert who believes that games have the power to change the world.
 As a poker player, you will learn a great deal about how you can add deeper meaning to the time you spend on the felt.